sasagawa888/eisl/documents/DEBUG.md

 ## debugger

-The break function or error interrupts execution and launches the debugger.
+The break function or error interrupts launches the debugger.
 When you enter the debugger, the prompt changes to >>.
 ?
 Will bring up the help screen.